Sushmita-Ghosh/React_Interview_Practice/README.md

 ### REF FORWARDING:
 * It is a technique to pass a  ref through a component to one of its children.
-* It is done by using the React.forwardRef function - which revieves a components as an input.
+* It is done by using the React.forwardRef function - which revieves a component as an input.
 * Every func comp recieves props by default as a parameter , but when we use createRef - we can access the ref as a second attribute
 * The "ref" parameter points to the value of the ref attribute of the parent comp.